ehrenamt/basicetl/README.md

 # basicetl

 > [WORK IN PROGRESS]
-> A basic tool for ETL processes, mostly for local work.
+> A basic tool for ETL processes, intended for local work.

+_Version française de ce texte est disponible à [README.fr.md](README.fr.md)_

 # Description

 basicetl simplifies ETL processes by abstracting error checking and extracting logic.
 Simply provide the sources, whether local files or via a remote resource, and specify the transformation and output.

 Useful for bootstrapping local data analysis and ML projects.
+It is not meant to be extremely flexible or able to work with large files and data of all types, but moreso a tool for quickly preparing daa of different types to be used in local data analysis scripts.

 Currently does not work with zipped files, but it should be a simple fix.
 I am working on SQL support as well, but without security features.